bisturi/bisturi/docs/reference/05_packet_as_field.md

 In this example will want to create the Ethernet Packet.
-Using Data and Int its relative simple.
+Using Data and Int it's a relative simple task.

 ```python
 >>> from bisturi.field import Data, Int